MKLab-ITI/pygrank/documentation/tuners.md

 3. [ParameterTuner](#tuner-parametertuner)

 ### <kbd>Tuner</kbd> AlgorithmSelection

+Selects the best among a list of node ranking algorithms by randomly masking the personalization and trying to reconstruct the masked portion.
 The constructor instantiates the tuning mechanism.

 Args:
  * *rankers:* An iterable of node ranking algorithms to chose from.
 Try to make them share a preprocessor for more efficient computations.
 If None (default), the filters obtained from pygrank.benchmark.create_demo_filters().values() are used instead.